chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   }
   ```

+#### Physical vs. Reference Pixels

+- A **CSS reference pixel** (or **CSS pixel** or **reference pixel**) is a theoretical pixel used in CSS visual rendering to define a baseline pixel size for devices with different pixel densities.
+  - One reference pixel corresponds to a visual angle of one pixel with a pixel density of 96 dots per inch (dpi).
+  - Other pixel densities are then scaled relative to this reference dpi.

+- A **physical pixel** (also **device pixel** or **display pixel**)  is an actual, physical dot on a screen or display that is a fixed, absolute unit of measurement that represents the smallest unit of display on a device.

+  --

+Problem:

+- There's a problem with using pixels as an absolute unit: a pixel on a desktop computer and a pixel on a cell phone aren't the same size.
+- Worse yet, the pixel density of displays causes variations in size as well: a pixel on a high-resolution screen (such as Apple's Retina displays) is much smaller than a pixel on a standard- or low-resolution display.
+That doesn't sound much like an absolute unit, and it isn't.
+- To get around the pixel size problem, CSS distinguishes between a **physical pixel** (also **device pixel** or **display pixel**) and what we call the **CSS reference pixel** (or **CSS pixel** or **reference pixel**).

+Problem: Images that look okay on a low-resolution screen appear much smaller when viewed on a high-resolution display of the same physical size.

+- Solution: The size of a **reference pixel** is increased for higher resolution displays, using more **physical physical** pixels per each CSS pixel.
+Browsers use CSS pixels so that the image seems to be about the same size on both low and high-resolution screens.

+- Details: The size of a reference pixel is the size of a pixel on a display that has 96 pixels per inch.
+However, if you're working on a high-resolution display, you might have 192 pixels per inch.
+To account for this, CSS will use a total of four physical pixels on that high-resolution display for each CSS pixel.
+(Remember that pixels are 2-dimensional, so we need four high-resolution pixels to equal one low-resolution pixel.)

+Problem:  If you place a larger display and a small display side by side and view the same 200-pixel by 200-pixel images on both devices, the image will not appear to be the same size.

+- Detail: If you place a 27-inch desktop display and a 5-inch phone side by side and view the same 200-pixel by 200-pixel images on both devices, the images will not appear to be the same size.
+- Solution: To account for this, CSS defines the r**eference pixel** based on the **angular** diameter of a CSS pixel **as viewed from the typical viewing distance (TVD) for the display**.
+The TVD for a phone (around 14 inches) is less than the TVD for a 27-inch desktop display (about 33 inches), so if we place both screens at the appropriate TVD, that 200x200 pixel image appears to be the same size (or close to it, anyway).

+In the end, this means that CSS pixels are as close to an absolute unit as you can get with CSS, provided you take the TVD into account.

+The difference between CSS reference pixels and physical pixels can pose a problem when using a design document to build a web page.
+If you have a high-resolution screen (like Apple's Retina displays) and view an image in Photoshop at 100% of its size, then look at it in your browser, the Photoshop version may appear smaller.
+If you're aware of this, you can account for the differences.

 #### Other Absolute units

 - CSS supports other absolute units, including inches and millimeters, but you won't use these units often.